tkouhsari/xm-labs-zabbix-1/README.md

 2. In the _Media_ tab, click the **Add** link.
 3. Enter the following:
     * Type: xMatters
-    * Send to: <the user's xMatters User ID>
+    * Send to: &lt;the user's xMatters User ID&gt;
     * When active: `1-7,00:00-24:00`
-    * Use if severity: <select the severity levels you want to notify on>
+    * Use if severity: &lt;select the severity levels you want to notify on>
 4. Click **Add**.
 5. Repeat these steps for each of your users.